Replenishment methods and calculations

 Results

-The Replenish Inventory page would show these results, given these assumptions:
+The Replenish Inventory page displays results based on these assumptions:

 - The As of date is June 1.